Deepak-Sangle/MNIST-Fashion/report.md

 These choices are motivated by two main considerations.
 First, random flips and small rotations approximate invariances that are natural for clothing images: a T‑shirt is still a T‑shirt when slightly rotated or mirrored.
 Formally, this can be seen as augmenting the empirical data distribution with samples from a small group of geometric transformations, which reduces the effective complexity of the hypothesis class without changing the Bayes-optimal classifier.
 Second, applying exactly the same normalisation at training and evaluation ensures that the model always sees inputs with similar scale and distribution, which improves optimisation stability and is required for batch normalisation layers to behave as intended.

+#### Model Selection

+During development, three different architectures were evaluated to identify the optimal balance between model capacity and parameter efficiency:

+1. **CnnBasic**: A simple two-layer convolutional network with two fully connected layers.
+This architecture contains 110,968 parameters, exceeding the 100,000-parameter constraint and was therefore excluded from further consideration.

+2. **CnnDropout3**: A LeNet-style architecture with two convolutional layers followed by three fully connected layers, incorporating dropout regularization.
+This model contains 44,426 parameters and achieved a validation accuracy of 89.38% after 50 epochs.
+While parameter-efficient, its performance fell short of the target accuracy.

+3. **ConvNetCNN** (selected): A three-block convolutional network with global average pooling.
+This architecture contains 94,410 parameters and achieved the highest validation accuracy of 92.83% after 50 epochs, comfortably exceeding the 88% requirement while remaining within the parameter budget.

+The ConvNetCNN architecture was selected as the final model based on its superior performance-to-parameter ratio.
+The comparison demonstrates that increasing model depth (from 2 to 3 convolutional blocks) and using global average pooling significantly improves accuracy while maintaining parameter efficiency.

 #### Model Architecture

-The final model, implemented as `Net` in `submission/fashion_model.py`, is a compact convolutional neural network with three convolutional blocks followed by global average pooling and a single fully connected classification layer:
+The final model, implemented as `ConvNetCNN` in `submission/models.py` and wrapped by `Net` in `submission/fashion_model.py`, is a compact convolutional neural network with three convolutional blocks followed by global average pooling and a single fully connected classification layer:

 - **Conv block 1**: `Conv2d(1, 32, kernel_size=3, padding=1)` → BatchNorm2d → ReLU → MaxPool2d(2).
 This maps \(28\times 28\) inputs to \(14\times 14\) feature maps with 32 channels.
 - **Conv block 2**: `Conv2d(32, 64, kernel_size=3, padding=1)` → BatchNorm2d → ReLU → MaxPool2d(2), reducing to \(7\times 7\) with 64 channels.
 - **Conv block 3**: `Conv2d(64, 128, kernel_size=3, padding=1)` → BatchNorm2d → ReLU → MaxPool2d(2), giving roughly \(4\times 4\) (after pooling) with 128 channels.
 - **Global average pooling**: `AdaptiveAvgPool2d((1, 1))` aggregates each \(4\times 4\) feature map to a single scalar, producing a 128-dimensional vector.
 - **Classifier**: a single linear layer `Linear(128, 10)` maps pooled features to class logits.
-- **Regularisation**: dropout with rate 0.25 is applied to the pooled feature vector before the classifier.
+- **Regularisation**: dropout with rate 0.15 is applied to the pooled feature vector before the classifier.

 All convolutional layers use Kaiming (He) initialisation and are followed by batch normalisation, which stabilises the distribution of activations and accelerates convergence.
 The final network has 94,410 trainable parameters, safely below the 100,000-parameter cap.
 This was verified programmatically by summing `p.numel()` over all trainable parameters.